Thomas Keller’s approach to making pasta dough promises an authentic and exquisite result.

 Step 5

-Once the eggs are partially incorporated, add olive oil to the mixture.
 Continue gradually incorporating more flour until the mixture starts to form a shaggy dough.
-Prepare the milk for the next step.
+Now add milk to the bowl.

 Step 6